Absynth-Vibe-Coding/Comfy-UI-Nodes/README.md

 - Fixed note recognition in the analyzer, should now show the correct notes all the time hopefully (if not, it still does the right scale)<br>

 - Fixed Chord riffs!
-Does even more amazing chords riffs now which are perfectly quantized<br>
+Does even more amazing chord riffs now which are perfectly quantized<br>

 - Fixed Arpeggios!
 More harmonic Arpeggios perfectly quantized<br><br>